express-in-code-game/excode-design/docs/design.md

   - only finished/selected games and events are persisted to db
   - user events, processed by subproc, are sent (non-block) to kafka and globalktable gets updated
   - kconsumer may not be required
+- authtication and authorization
+  - primary (and may be only) way to ligin will be using google, github, etc.
+  - but username/pass login system will be there until 1.0
+  - username is unique, users can change username freely
+  - creating account data: username pass email(won't be used) and possibly questions to remeber pass
+  - data is persisted in db, gktable [uuid user-rec] is updated
+  - no need to [username user-rec] lookup: on login db query will do
+  - authenticaiton is stateless using JWS/JWE, encoding user uuid and expiration
+  - on requests, token is decoded into uuid and user record (with authorization info as well) is looked up in gktable
+- proc-arbiter
+  - on game events (:created :started) vals will be put on queue with insts and (timeout x) for when arbiter needs to emit and event to game
+  - so if no events happen , timeouts (but not intervals, created by events) will be (alts!) and proc will close/remove the game
+  - would be nice not to interval for every game, queue is preferred
+  - once-a-few hours (timeout []) may be enqueued to remove stale games